PDXF/ZTrack/README.md

 In addition to the core features of ZTrack, two extra tools are included to enhance functionality:

-### ⚡ ThnderDDos
+### ⚡ ThunderDDos

-**ThnderDDos** is a specialized tool designed for stress testing and simulating DDoS attacks on networks.
+**ThunderDDos** is a specialized tool designed for stress testing and simulating DDoS attacks on networks.
 This tool allows users to:

 - **Test Network Resilience**: Understand how well your network can handle high traffic loads and identify potential weaknesses.